 With offices worldwide shaken up and well and truly stirred, at The Circle Line we’ve been asking our capital’s urban experts for their views on working in a post-Covid world.

-With offices worldwide lying empty, at The Circle Line we’ve been asking our capital’s urban experts for their views on how we’ll work in a post-Covid, perhaps post-office, world.
-The leaders of some of London's renowned design and architecture practices - Conran + Partners, Michaelis Boyd, Tom Dixon Studio, Squire & Partners, Neiheiser Argyros and Bogle Architects - explore the issues here.
+The leaders of some of London’s renowned design and architecture practices – Conran + Partners, Michaelis Boyd, Tom Dixon Studio, Squire & Partners, Neiheiser Argyros and Bogle Architects – explore the new normal here.

 Take the office away and what is left of the company?
 What happens to corporate culture?
-The crisis is clearly having a far-reaching effect on current work culture.
+The pandemic has clearly had a far-reaching effect on current work culture.
 But how deep will it go?
-And what can we learn about creating a successful corporate culture long-term?
+Will the Great Resignation endure?
+And what can we learn about creating a corporate culture we all enjoy?

 Office politics doesn’t respect distance.
 Even when we work remotely, micro-managers still micro-manage, it just happens via the daily timesheet.
 People still dominate meetings, they just do it on Zoom.
 Team members can still become invisible, dictators still issue orders.
 It all just happens via Slack.